-Visiting Angkor Wat is definitely among the top things to do in Siem Reap and one of the best things to do in Cambodia.
-To many it is the cherry on the cake of a trip to South East Asia, and I won’t deny it was the same for me.
+Visiting Angkor Wat is definitely among the top things to do in Siem Reap.
+To many travelers it is the cherry on the cake of a trip to South East Asia, and I won’t deny it was the same for me.

-There are one-day, three-days and seven-days passes for visiting Angkor Wat.
-The one-day pass costs $37 USD ($59 USD if bought online), the three-days one costs $67 and can be used in the course of a week; the seven-day pass costs $72 and can be used in the course of a month.
-Even if tight on time, I really recommend to plan at least two days for visiting Angkor Wat, as it is one of the top things to do in Siem Reap.
-It is totally worth investing the time and money to explore it properly.
+PRACTICAL INFORMATION: There are one-day, three-days and seven-days passes to Angkor Wat.
+The one-day pass costs $37 USD ($59 USD if bought online), the three-days one costs $67 ($90 if bought online) and can be used in the course of a week; the seven-day pass costs $72 ($103 if bought online) and can be used in the course of a month.

 - Angkor Wat full day small group sunrise tour

 - Angkor Wat full day private tour with sunset